Actions

 Chapter Text

-They were supposed to have fun and enjoy themselves at the Wardance, but instead they ended up having to again help the Loufu with a new crisis on top of already existing political issues.
+They were supposed to have fun and enjoy themselves at the Wardance, but instead they ended up having to once again help the Luofu with a new crisis on top of their already existing political issues.

-Well it wouldn't have been to bad, if it weren't for the fact that he was forced to visit the shackling prison not only once, but twice!
+It wouldn't have been to bad, if it weren't for the fact that he was forced to visit the shackling prison not once, but twice!

-The moment he was back in the comfort of the archvies he let out a shaky sigh.
+The moment he was back in the comfort of the archvies he let out a shaky breath.

 He had to force himself to keep a calm fassade ever since he had heard he would have to visit that Aeon forsaken place.

-He knew it was an important situation, so he kept his cool, even when memories of his time there threatened to resurface, even when some of them did resurface and he had to do all in his power to not visibly react.
+He knew it was an important situation, so he kept his cool, even when the memories of his time there kept flashing into his mind repeatedly like a broken record.

-He had hoped that perhaps the Aeons would show some mercy upon him and gift him a dreamless night, letting him shove the thoughts about that place back into the far back of his mind.
+He had hoped that perhaps the Aeons would show some mercy upon him and gift him a dreamless night to let him shove the memories of that place into the furthest possibly corner of his mind.

 Everything hurt.